 This article aims to teach you about the statute of limitations on car accidents in Florida so that you don’t miss any critical deadlines and can proceed confidently when making decisions about a possible lawsuit.

-What Is the Car Accident Statute of Limitations in Florida?
+What Is a Statute of Limitations in Florida?

 A statute of limitations is a law that sets the time limit for legal action.
 After this time has passed, the plaintiff can no longer bring an action to a court.
 The statute of limitations is meant to prevent the possibility of someone bringing an action too late.